MoritzLoewenstein/faceit_team_balancer/README.md

 This algorithm works in multiple steps
 1. Create all possible matchups
 2. Get the matchup with the lowest elo difference between to two teams
+   - early exit if difference is smaller than `elo_tolerance`

 `|team1_total_elo - team2_total_elo|` will be the smallest possible out of all matchups.
 This procedure takes `20-100ms` on most devices, the faceit api requests will take much longer (between 2-3s).